bbauska/Coursera-Bootstrap/README.md

 This is mb-0 here.

-Now, this name itself, I\'m going to enclose this inside and an a, so I will go to the next line and then say, \"a data toggle\" and the data toggle will say, \"collapse.\"
+Now, this name itself, I\'m going to enclose this inside and an a, so I will go to the next line and then say, "a data toggle" and the data toggle will say, "collapse."

 Now, you see that you\'re using the collapse plugin.